w3c/webextensions/charter.md

 This group will seek to make decisions where there is consensus.
 [Editors](#editors) assess consensus on issues related to their [Deliverable](#deliverables).
-Where consensus isn't clear, or where there is sustained, subtantive disagreement with an Editor's decision, the Editors and [Chairs](#chairs) may issue a Call for Consensus [CfC] to allow multi-day online feedback for a proposed course of action.
+Where consensus isn't clear, or where there is sustained, substantive disagreement with an Editor's decision, the Editors and [Chairs](#chairs) may issue a Call for Consensus [CfC] to allow multi-day online feedback for a proposed course of action.
 After discussion and due consideration of different opinions, a decision